waku-org/specs/standards/application/reliable-channel-api.md

       query_on_connect:
         type: bool
         default: true
-        description: "Whether to automatically do a store query after connection to store nodes."
+        description: "Whether to automatically do a store query after connection to store nodes.
+Note: this should be moved to the Waku API."
       auto_start:
         type: bool
         default: true